w3cping/font-anti-fingerprinting/README.md

 ### Allowed system fonts

-This resembles Safari's hard-coded list of fonts usable from CSS.
+This resembles Safari's list of fonts usable from CSS, which it receives from an OS API.
 Ideally each operating system should provide a system API to determine whether a given font is pre-installed or user-installed.
 Browsers will only allow use of pre-installed fonts in places like the `@font-face` `src:` [`local()`](https://www.w3.org/TR/css-fonts-3/#font-face-name-value) function and the [`font-family` property](https://www.w3.org/TR/css-fonts-3/#font-family-prop).